+APPLICATION FOR FEDERAL ASSISTANCE-3F-424

-21. By signing this application, I certify: To the statements contained in the list of certification That the statements herein are true, complete an required assurances and agree to comply with a false, fictitious, or fraudulent statements or claims (U.S. Code, Title 218, Section 1001) I AGREE The list of certifications and assurances, or an in announcement or agency specific instructions d accurate to the best of ny resulting terms if I acce may subject me to crimina ept an award.
-I am aware that any al, civil, or administrative penalties.
+21. By signing this application, I certify: To the statements contained in the list of certifications and That the statements herein are true, complete and accurate to the best of my knowledge.
+I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
+I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
+Cus.
+Code, Title 218, Section 1001 I AGREE The list of certifications and assurances, or an internet site where you may obtain this list, is contained in the announcement or agency specific instructions

 Authorized Representative:

 Prefix: First Name: Middle Name: Last Name: Suffix:

 Title:

 Telephone Number: Fax Number:

 E-mail:

 Signature of Authorized Representative: Completed by Grants.gov upon submission Date Signed: Completed by Grants.gov upon submission